Part 2: Recapping the coding agent

 - The loop continues until the agent returns a final answer.

 The agent decides which tools to use and in what order.
-We are not writing a fixed sequence such as "always read, then write, then test".
+We aren't writing a fixed sequence such as "always read, then write, then test".
 We expose useful actions and let the model choose.

 A small tool-use example